Rüderswil: Geography

 During the same year, housing and buildings made up 4.1% and transportation infrastructure made up 2.7%.
-A total of 21.8% of the total land area is heavily forested and 1.9% is covered with orchards or small clusters of trees.
-Of the agricultural land, 29.1% is used for growing crops and 36.9% is pasturage, while 2.2% is used for orchards or vine crops.
+A total of 21.8% of the total land area was heavily forested and 1.9% was covered with orchards or small clusters of trees.
+Of the agricultural land, 29.1% was used for growing crops and 36.9% was pasturage, while 2.2% was used for orchards or vine crops.
 All the water in the municipality is flowing water.

 The municipality is located on a terrace above the left bank of the Emme River.
-It includes the village of Rüderswil, parts of the villages Schwanden im Emmental, Ranflüh and Zollbrück as well as scattered houses and hamlets on both sides of the Emme.
-In 1889 the Wittenbachviertel (Wittenbach quarter) went to Lauperswil and in 1894 Häleschwand went to Signau.
+It includes the village of Rüderswil, parts of the villages Schwanden im Emmental, Ranflüh, and Zollbrück, as well as scattered houses and hamlets on both sides of the Emme.
+In 1889, the Wittenbachviertel (Wittenbach quarter) went to Lauperswil, and in 1894, Häleschwand went to Signau.

-On 31 December 2009 Amtsbezirk Signau, the municipality's former district, was dissolved.
+On 31 December 2009, Amtsbezirk Signau, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Emmental.